magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_custom.md

 ## Adding a 3D model

-While the CustomSource is graphically represented by a simple marker by default, we can easily add a 3D model as described in {ref}`examples-own-3d-models`.
+While `CustomSource` is graphically represented by a simple marker by default, we can easily add a 3D model as described in {ref}`examples-own-3d-models`.

 ```{code-cell} ipython3
 # Load Sphere model